 Fig. 3.
-The changing of AU recognition performances varying the weight for reconstruction objective term from 0 to 0.9.
+AU recognition performance as the weight for the reconstruction objective term increases.

 Compared to RAN, the proposed method achieves 3.51% improvement on the CK+ database, 2.34% improvement on the MMI database, and 5.63% improvement on the UNBC database.
-Compared to LP-SM, the proposed method also achieves the better performances on the CK+ and MMI database, demonstrating the superiority of the proposed method.
-Both RAN and LP-SM successfully leverages the assistance of domain knowledge and expression labels.
-However, we also consider the assistance of auxiliary face synthesis task, thus achieve the better performances.
-On the UNBC database, the average F1 of the proposed method is worse than LP-SM.
+Compared to LP-SM, the proposed method also achieves better performances on the CK+ and MMI databases, demonstrating the superiority of the proposed method.
+Both RAN and LP-SM successfully leverage domain knowledge and expression labels.
+However, the proposed method is also assisted by the auxiliary face synthesis task, and thus achieves better performance.
+On the UNBC database, the average F1 of the proposed method is worse than that achieved by LP-SM.
 However, LP-SM only selected 300 apex frames with pain and 300 frames without pain on the UNBC database.
-The used data are far less than what we considered.
-Furthermore, the recognized AUs of LP-SM are AU6, AU7, AU12, which are different from ours.
-Therefore, the comparisons to LP-SM is only for reference.
+This is significantly less data than the proposed method considered.
+Furthermore, the recognized AUs of LP-SM are AU6, AU7, and AU12, which are different from ours.
+Therefore, the comparison to LP-SM is only for reference.

 TABLE IV